Correspondences between affine Hecke algebras and applications: Representations of finite reductive groups

-In \cite{DL} the following two regularity conditions for a character $\theta$ of $\bbT$ are defined: \begin{enumerate} \item $\theta$ is said to be \textit{in general position} if its stabilizer in $(\Nor_\bbbG(\bbbT)/\bbbT)(k_F)$ is trivial. \item $\theta$ is said to be \textit{non-singular} if it is not orthogonal to any coroot. \end{enumerate} If the centre of $\bbbG$ is connected, then $\theta$ is non-singular if and only if it is in general position (see Proposition~5.16 in \cite{DL}).
+Deligne and Lusztig introduced in \cite{DL} the following two regularity conditions: a character $\theta$ of $\bbT$ is said to be \begin{itemize} \item \textit{in general position} if its stabilizer in $(\Nor_\bbbG(\bbbT)/\bbbT)(k)$ is trivial, \item \textit{non-singular} if it is not orthogonal to any coroot. \end{itemize} If the center of $\bbbG$ is connected, then $\theta$ is non-singular if and only if it is in general position (see Proposition~5.16 in \cite{DL}).